GESIS-Methods-Hub/guidelines/README.md

     The platform supports open languages such as Python and R, but not commercial tools like MATLAB or SPSS.

-1. Can I publish my method using paid API or tool?
+1. Can I publish my method or tutorial using paid API or tool?

-    No, the methods on Methods Hub must be fully resusable with all resources used by the method including APIs, packages being openly accessible to all.
+    No, the methods or tutorial on Methods Hub must be fully resusable with all resources used by the method including APIs, packages being openly accessible to all.

 1. What if my method is already published in a peer-reviewed journal?